swairshah/swairshah.github.io/_posts/blog/2017-4-4-svd-jl-lemma.md

 If we have $\epsilon = 0.1$ then for $n = 40020$ points we can get a reduction to $k = 9084$ dimensions which is promising.

-The full code for this post can be found [this Github repository][github-notebook].
+The full code for this post can be found at [this Github repository][github-notebook].

 [github-notebook]: [https://github.com/swairshah/swairshah.github.io/blob/master/notebooks/svd%20and%20JL-lemma.ipynb]